kaneshirokelli/feedr/Classes/06-intro-to-dom-and-jquery/readme.md

 3. Including the JavaScript file [at the footer] of our site/app.

 ###JM Notes
 >Why is this the best way?
-Explain async and defer attributes on loading and race conditions (Story: image not loaded on tile before function call)
+Explain async and defer attributes on loading and race conditions (Story: image not loaded on tile before function call) [Async vs Defer](http://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html)

 **It is important to get used to falling in the habit of only doing DOM related manipulation only once our content has loaded.** This is required, as we can't manipulate something that has not yet been drawn in the browser.
 In plain JavaScript, we can usually wrap this in a 'window.onload' function.